Zhang Ziyi: 2013–17

-In 2013, Zhang received the Ordre des Arts et des Lettres as a Dame for her significant contributions to the film industry.
+In 2013, Zhang received the Ordre des Arts et des Lettres as a Chevalier for her significant contributions to the film industry.

 Zhang reunited with Wong Kar-wai and Tony Leung for The Grandmaster (2013), which also marks her return to the martial arts genre after 7 years since The Banquet (2006).
 The film was China's submission to the Academy Awards for Best Foreign-Language Picture.
 Critics praise Zhang's portrayal of Gong'Er as the "best performance she's ever delivered in the history of her career." which led to her winning several "Best Actress" trophies across Asia.
 The same year, she reprised her role as Sophie in My Lucky Star, a sequel to Sophie's Revenge.
 Described as Zhang's "breakthrough comedy role", the film topped Chinese box office on the week of its release.

 In 2014, Zhang starred in John Woo's romantic epic The Crossing, based on the true story of the Taiping steamer collision and follows six characters and their intertwining love stories in Taiwan and Shanghai during the 1930s.
 Zhang plays a poor illiterate woman waiting for her soldier lover in 1930's Shanghai.

 In 2015, Zhang produced her third film Oh My God, which stars Zhang Yixing and Li Xiaolu.
 She made a cameo appearance in the film.
 Zhang next starred in romance anthology film Run for Love and crime epic The Wasted Times.